 It’s also very important to note that programs similar to Smolov are spike routines.
 They can produce a boost, but your routine throughout the rest of the year will make a bigger difference.

 The bench press progresses slowly because it’s an upper body lift.

-contented with increasing your bench press by 8-10% over the course of a 8-12 weeks training cycle.
-I know there are a lot of brahs on the Internet who are supposedly adding plate after plate week after week, but those are usually liars and fake natties whose world is nothing but a fantasy.
-The can’t remember who they are anymore.
+I have to tell you a sad fact that can really hurt the addict in you – at one point you will be happy to increase your bench press by 2-3% over the course of a 12-week training cycle.
+I know that there are many brahs on the Internet allegedly adding plate after plate week after week, but those are usually liars and/or fake natties.

 All World Record Holders Are on Steroids